 The rule of thumb is that you have to add a teaspoon of coffee powder for each cup of coffee, but you can add more or less, according to your taste.

 I recommend heating your water until it boils, turning off the heat and waiting about 40 seconds for the water to cool down a bit.

-If you add it to the powder boiling, it might worsen the overall taste.
+If you add it to the powder boiling, it might worsen the overall flavor.

-Nevertheless, it’s always better to make your coffee with freshly ground beans instead of instant coffee when possible, as the difference in the taste and overall coffee experience is tremendous (in favor of the former).
+Nevertheless, it’s always better to make your coffee with freshly ground beans instead of instant coffee when possible, as the difference in flavor and overall coffee experience is tremendous (in favor of the former).

 Undoubtedly, you can use a sock to make a cup of coffee if you don’t have any coffee filters and no other alternatives are available.

 It does a good job of keeping coffee sediment away from your cup.

 You can employ it as a filtering barrier between the grounds and your coffee in the aforementioned methods.